-When developing a dynamic system using floating-point arithmetic, you generally don't have to worry about numerical limitations since floating-point data types have high precision and range.
+When developing a dynamic system using floating-point arithmetic, you generally do not have to worry about numerical limitations since floating-point data types have high precision and range.
 Conversely, when working with fixed-point arithmetic, you must consider these factors when developing dynamic systems:

 Adding two sufficiently large negative or positive values can produce a result that does not fit into the representation.
 This will have an adverse effect on the control system.